libmbd/libmbd/README.md

 ## Developing

-For development, Libmbd doesn't have to be installed on the system, and Pymbd can be linked against Libmbd in the build directory.
-Use [Tox](https://tox.readthedocs.io/) for comfortable running of Python tests.
+For development, Libmbd doesn't have to be installed on the system, and Pymbd can be linked against local installation of Libmbd.

 ```
-pip install tox  # or just make sure you have tox and tox-venv installed
 git clone https://github.com/jhrmnn/libmbd.git && cd libmbd
-make setup  # creates ./build and runs cmake
-# do some development
+python3 -m venv venv && source venv/bin/activate
-make test && tox
+make
-# do some development
+# development work...
-make test && tox
+make
 ```